BlogInsights

 Adapting their names to the Chinese market is a challenge for any western corporation, since both the phonetic similarity to the original name as well as the meaning must be considered.
 Here are some more examples for companies who have successfully mastered that challenge.

-BMW looks like this 宝马 and means precious darling and very valuable.
+BMW 宝马 Precious darling and very valuable

-Kiri Cheese
+Kiri cheese

 Are you a fan of cream cheese?
 Then you should give the perfect little white squares of Kiri cheese by the french brand Bel a go.
 Kiri cheese was renamed "Kibi" in the Iranian market, since the word kiri means to both "penis" and "something rotten" in Persian - not exactly appetizing.